-The industrial participation in the £143m joint programme was managed at BAE Systems, of Warton in Lancashire, as prime contractor and industrial team leader.
+The industrial participation in the £185m joint programme is managed at BAE Systems in Warton, Lancashire, as prime contractor and industrial team leader.

 A fully developed Taranis air vehicle is capable of delivering weapons to a battlefield in another continent with a high level of autonomy.
 In July 2010, the MoD unveiled the fully-developed Taranis prototype.
-The high speed taxi tests of the unmanned combat air vehicle (UCAV) were conducted in July 2013 and maiden flight took place in August 2013.
+The high speed taxi tests of the unmanned combat air vehicle (UCAV) were conducted in July 2013.

 Taranis unmanned combat air vehicle

 The project was directed towards designing and flying an unmanned aircraft, gathering the evidence needed to inform decisions about a future long-range offensive aircraft and evaluating UAVs’ contribution to the RAF’s future mix of aircraft.